VikashLoomba/copilot-mcp/README.md

 </div>

-> A powerful VSCode extension that acts as a Model Context Protocol (MCP) client, enabling seamless integration between MCP tool servers and GitHub Copilot Chat.
+> A powerful VSCode extension that allows you to discover and install open-source MCP servers, enabling seamless integration between MCP tool servers and GitHub Copilot Chat.
 Join the growing ecosystem of interoperable AI applications with flexible integration options.

 ## ✨ Features